 To add an image to a Text component, you can use one of the following procedures.

-- Drag an image from your computer into the Add Image dialog box in the Text component. - Locate an image by using the Browse Your Computer option in the Add Image dialog box.

-• Select an image that you have uploaded to the Files & Uploads page.
+- Locate an image by using the Browse Your Computer option in the Add Image dialog box. - Select an image that you have previously uploaded.